2023 Most Popular Linguistics & Literature Bachelor's Degree Schools in Louisiana

 About 85% of the students majoring in comparative literature at the school are women while 15% are male.

 The in-demand bachelor’s degree programs at University of Louisiana at Lafayette helped the school earn the #3 place on this year’s ranking of the most popular linguistics and comparative literature schools in Louisiana.
-Located in the midsize city of Lafayette, UL Lafayette is a public school with a fairly large student population.
+Located in the medium-sized city of Lafayette, UL Lafayette is a public college with a fairly large student population.

 About 73% of the students majoring in comparative literature at the school are women while 27% are male.

-Out of the 7 schools in Louisiana that were part of this year’s ranking, Southeastern Louisiana University landed the # 4 spot on the list.
-Located in the small city of Hammond, Southeastern is a public college with a fairly large student population.
+A rank of #4 on this year’s list means Southeastern Louisiana University is a great place for linguistics and comparative literature students working on their bachelor’s degree.
+Located in the city of Hammond, Southeastern is a public school with a large student population.

 About 67% of the students majoring in comparative literature at the school are women while 33% are male.